 - Gary Graff, Musichound Rock: The Essential Album Guide, 1996.

 How can you listen to "Smoke on the Water" and not play air guitar?
 That menacing opening riff is perhaps the most recognized in rock history.
-Thanks to the clash of five creative geniuses, this high-water mark of heavy-osity showed sparkling musicianship with Ian Gillian's soaring vocals and Ritchie Blackmore's searing guitar work evident on concert staples "Lazy" and "Space Truckin'" and the epic girl anthem "Highway Star" that's worth the price of admission alone. * * * *
+Thanks to the clash of five creative geniuses, this high-water mark of heavy-osity showed sparkling musicianship with Ian Gillan's soaring vocals and Ritchie Blackmore's searing guitar work evident on concert staples "Lazy" and "Space Truckin'" and the epic girl anthem "Highway Star" that's worth the price of admission alone. * * * *

 - Zagat Survey Music Guide - 1,000 Top Albums of All Time, 2003.